-Because neither the Old or New Testaments give exact details as to how these meetings or hearings should be conducted, it seems adequate that the Robert's Rules of Order are applied to the meeting or hearing.
-Robert's Rules of Order are available in almost all libraries and book stores.
+Note: Because there are no details in the biblical record as to how these meetings or hearings should be conducted, it seems adequate to apply Robert's Rules of Order to the meeting or hearing.
+Robert's Rules of Order are available in almost all libraries, book stores, and on the internet.

 The Process Ends

 Because there is no sin involved, if the problem is resolved through either a meeting with the witnesses/mediators or a hearing before a judge, the process of problem resolution stops at this point, because the problem has been resolved in accordance with God's laws, precepts, and principles.

 Refusal To Meet Again